How to Tell if a Copyright Infringement Claim is Real

 During a slower season, you can create a dense editorial calendar and create optimized, educational content for the next year.
 Spend this time doubling down on content creation.
 That way, you have plenty of content to publish when leads increase, and you have to prioritize other areas of your business.

 Additionally, you can invest in link-building opportunities to increase traffic across channels.
 Link-building increases your domain authority and your referral traffic.
 Opportunities could include:

 Have you been putting off your organization’s rebranding efforts because of time or lack of resources?
-While lead generation is paused, redirect your time to create a refresh of your brand.
-It can seem overwhelming to redo your logo or update your branding while you are focused on your daily operations but dedicating your time to a brand refresh demonstrates a strong brand identity during the busy seasons.
+While lead generation pauses, redirect your time to create a refresh of your brand.
+It can seem overwhelming to redo your logo or update your branding while focused on your daily operations, but dedicating your time to a brand refresh demonstrates a strong brand identity during the busy seasons.